 WASHINGTON, D.C. — On Monday night, the Texas Senate State Affairs Committee advanced Senate Bill 9, a new bill to make certain types of illegal voting a felony, roughly a month after the Texas’ omnibus voter suppression bill reduced the penalty.
 In late August, a House amendment to Senate Bill 1 made illegal voting a Class A misdemeanor; S.B.
 9 restores the penalty to a second-degree felony.
 The maximum punishment for a second-degree felony is 20 years in prison, compared to one year for a Class A misdemeanor.
 A Texas woman named Crystal Mason was sentenced to five years in prison for casting a provisional ballot while on parole, a high profile example of the type of election crimes, often committed unknowingly, covered by this law.

 Last Thursday, Gov. Greg Abbott (R) added the topic as a new agenda item for the Legislature’s current special session.
-House Speaker Dade Phelan (R) rejected the request, releasing a statement that Senate Bill 1 was adopted with “several thoughtful amendments” and that his chamber will remain focused on redistricting.
-On Friday, the Senate moved forward with Gov. Abbott’s request with Sen. Bryan Hughes (R) introducing S.B.
-9. The bill now goes to a Senate vote and Lieutenant Gov. Dan Patrick (R) indicated his intention to get the bill passed this week.
+House Speaker Dade Phelan (R) rejected the request, releasing a statement that S.B.
+1 was adopted with “several thoughtful amendments” and that his chamber will remain focused on redistricting.
+On Friday, the state Senate moved forward with Abbott’s request with Sen. Bryan Hughes (R) introducing S.B.
+9. The bill now goes to a state Senate vote and Lt.
+Gov. Dan Patrick (R) indicated his intention to get the bill passed this week.